 After a few days of downtime, the party reconnected at Morgrave on Quentin’s urging to try to learn more about the Dhakaani relics they’d found.
 Quentin had been put in touch with one Professor Gydd Nephret, and she was very excited by their artifacts.
 She welcomed the opportunity to glean more information about them, but said it would take a couple of days, so the party parted ways again.

 The next day, he went to the Citadel early, hoping to take advantage of a fresh invitation to the facility to check in with his former commander, Kendra Torval.
-Unable to get past her secretary – or even to convince him to agree to tell Kendra Jak had stopped by – it was clear that there was still plenty of bad blood there.
-Frustrated but not defeated, Jak made his way to the waiting room outside Captain Kalaes’ office…and started freaking out as the members of his bug-hunting, relic-finding party started trickling in.
-Convinced that he’d been outed, or that someone was screwing with him, Jak’s paranoia was no match for Kalaes’ stoic secretary, and Jak urged the party to keep quiet and let him do the talking.
+Unable to get past her secretary – or even to convince him to agree to tell Kendra that Jak had stopped by – it was clear that there was still plenty of bad blood there.
+Frustrated but not defeated, Jak made his way to the waiting room outside Captain Kalaes’ office…and started panicking out as the members of his bug-hunting, relic-finding party started trickling in.
+Convinced that he’d been outed, or that someone was messing with him, Jak’s paranoia was no match for Kalaes’ stoic secretary, and he urged the party to keep quiet and let him do the talking.
 After a few tense minutes, they were finally sent into a small, windowless room, where Captain Kalaes was waiting.

-The party received a warm welcome from Kalaes, though Jak’s was on the cooler side, and Kalaes made it very clear that Jak hadn’t been reinstated per se – rather, he’d gotten lucky, and was getting a probationary second chance thanks to the party’s exploits catching the Citadel’s attention.
+The party received a warm welcome from Kalaes, though Jak’s was on the cooler side, and Kalaes made it very clear that Jak hadn’t been reinstated per se – rather, he’d gotten very lucky, and was getting a probationary second chance thanks to the party’s exploits catching the Citadel’s attention.
 Kalaes revealed that one of the artifacts they’d recovered from the tomb under the Cogs was a piece of an ancient Dhakaani relic known as the Ashen Crown.
-Tradition dictated that whoever held the Ashen Crown ruled the Dhakaani empire, and the return to the surface of the inhabitants of Kech Volaar had caught the Citadel’s attention in a big way.
-Breland had determined its best hope for peace would be to support the moderate clan of Kech Volaar in its quest to rule the goblinoid people, and the Citadel had been tasked with returning the Ashen Crown to them to further this end.
+Tradition dictated that whoever held the Ashen Crown ruled the Dhakaani empire, and the return to the surface world of the inhabitants of the Kech Volaar had caught the Citadel’s attention in a big way.
+Breland had determined its best hope for peace would be to support the moderate Kech Volaar in its quest to rule the goblinoid people, and the Citadel had been tasked with returning the Ashen Crown to them to further this end.